spring-projects/spring-retry/README.md

 }
 ```

-The basic callback is a simple interface that allows you to insert some business logic to be retried:
+The basic callback is a simple interface that lets you insert some business logic to be retried:

 ```java
 public interface RetryCallback<T> {